 2. Place the GC cassette cog on freehub.
 The side of the GC cassette cog with protrusions should face away from the spokes.

-5. Adjust the "B-screw" to provide clearance between the top derailleur pulley and the GC cassette cog.
+6. Adjust the "B-screw" to provide clearance between the top derailleur pulley and the GC cassette cog.
 In some cases a longer B-screw will need to be used with Shimano derailleurs to obtain the need clearance.
 Turn the screw in far enough so you have more than enough clearance to prevent contact when you shift into the GC cog.
-The with the chain in the 42T (or 40T) cog, turn the B-screw out until there is 5-10mm of gap between the pulley and the cog.
+With the chain on the GC cog, turn the B-screw out until there is 5-10mm of gap between the pulley and the cog.

-6. Shift back and forth between the 36T and 42T (or 40T) cog.
+6. Shift back and forth between the second lowest cog and the GC cog.
 The B-screw should be adjusted so there is just enough clearance to shift smoothly between these gears.
-To fine tune the the B-screw turn it back OUT 1/2 turn at a time and shift between 36 & 42T until it makes a rumbling noise (upper pulley interfering with the GC cog) or does not shift well.
+To fine tune the the B-screw turn it back OUT 1/2 turn at a time and shift between the two until it makes a rumbling noise (upper pulley interfering with the GC cog) or does not shift well.
 Then turn 1/2 turn back in.

-7. The low limit screw may need to be adjusted counter-clockwise about 1/2 turn since the GC cassette cog is slightly thicker than the 36T cog.
+7. On 10 speed, the low limit screw may need to be adjusted counter-clockwise about 1/2 turn since the GC cassette cog is slightly thicker.

 8. Check to see that the chain length is set properly.
 With the chain in the largest front chainring and in the GC cassette cog verify that the derailleur still has enough range of motion to take the tension off the chain.
 If you have a full suspension bike you will want to verify that the chain does not get tight through the full range of the suspension movement.
 With the chain is the smallest front chainring and in the 11t cog make sure that the spring on the derailleur is still engaged to keep the chain tensioned.